terreng/simple-web-server/howTo/post.md

 console.log(req.body.toString())
 ```

+If you used the html form method, all the data will be avaliable under `req.bodyparams`

 `req.headers`: json string
 This contains all of the headers that the user sent when making the http request